Big Brother (Australian TV series) season 10: Housemates

 Twelve housemates entered on Day 0.
 Two more housemates (Drew and Jade) entered on Day 1 as a fake married couple.
 On Day 8, Rohan and sisters Katie & Lucy (playing together as one housemate) entered the house.
 On Day 58, two male intruders, Justynn and Nathan, entered the house.
 Finally, on Day 64, Madaline and Boog entered as the female intruders.

-The House

-The purpose built house was located at Dreamworld on the Gold Coast Australia.

-The house was divided into two areas; the Halfway House and the Safe House, from Day 0 to Day 24.
-From Day 24, the divides were removed and all remaining housemates moved to the Safe House.
-A secret bedroom was also revealed to the housemates on Day 24.

-Rooms/Areas within the Safe House included: